 Lemon balm Melissa officinalis is also known as Melissa balm and sometimes as bee balm — melissa means bee in Greek and for a good reason.
 Bees love their flowers!
 Lemon balm leaves are used mainly for the skin in treating viral infections such as herpes, shingles, and cold sores.
 It has potent antiviral activity and can cut down the healing time of a cold sore by half.
 It’s also in the mint family and, like its cousins, can take over an area in no time.
-If you want to keep it under control, keep it in a pot, as you would with peppermint.
-There’s a recipe for Vegan lemon balm lip balm in my book.
+If you want to keep it under control (and keep your salve garden full of plants OTHER than melissa), keep it in a pot, as you would with peppermint.
+There’s a recipe for vegan lemon balm lip balm in my book.

 There are two types of plantain used in skin treatment, and they both grow as common garden weeds in temperate gardens.
 Common plantain Plantago major and ribwort plantain Plantago lanceolata are low-lying perennial plants that form a rosette of leaves with spikes of spear-like flowers.
 The leaves have many of the same healing qualities as calendula and comfrey and help to stimulate the healing of minor cuts, abrasions, and bruises.
 You can also use it for hemorrhoids.
 A little off-topic, but I also recently learned that the immature flower heads of both taste like mushrooms!